William Dyott: Home service

-Walcheren campaign
+Walcheren Campaign

-Dyott was given command of a brigade for the Walcheren campaign in July.
+Dyott was given command of a brigade for the Walcheren Campaign in July.
 Within his brigade were three regiments of foot; the 6th, 50th, and 91st.
 It was part of Lieutenant-General George Gordon, Marquess of Huntly's division which was to capture the island of Cadzand while other units attacked Walcheren.
 They embarked at Ramsgate on 27 July and reached Cadzand on 29 July, but there was confusion over Huntly's orders and the Royal Navy did not have enough boats to land the entire force in one go.
 The sea was too rough to land that day, and on 30 July Huntly was put off by reports that the French had a garrison of 6–7,000 men on the island.

 Dyott became greatly annoyed as preparations for landings were begun and cancelled several times; the operation was then cancelled on 3 August, with the division instead sent out to the Veerse Gat.
 This pleased Dyott, who thought that any attempt to land at Cadzand with the 600 men their boats could carry would have resulted in defeat.
 On 9 August the force was instead landed on Zuid-Beveland; the island was almost deserted of enemy soldiers and the British struggled more with the heat.
 Huntly's division stayed in occupation on Zuid-Beveland, although Dyott was present in the aftermath of the taking of Flushing to describe the "utterly impossible" destruction.
 By 20 August Dyott began to notice the onset of Walcheren fever amongst the British.
 Further operations for the army were cancelled on 27 August and Zuid-Beveland began to be evacuated.

 Many of the brigades were sent home at this point, but on 29 August Dyott's was kept on as part of the Walcheren garrison.
 It arrived from Zuid-Beveland on 31 August with 500 men already sick.
-Without transport for these men they had be left out on the Nieuw- en Sint Joosland beach in the heat; Dyott thought it the most distressing scene he had seen as a soldier.
+Without transport for these men they had to be left out on the Nieuw- en Sint Joosland beach in the heat; Dyott thought it the most distressing scene he had seen as a soldier.
 After several officers senior to Dyott returned to Britain he served as second in command on Walcheren between 14 September and 31 October.
 Hospitals were set up to treat the steadily increasing number of fever cases, with Dyott describing how in mid-September he visited the "miserable, dirty, stinking holes...the sick chambers of nearly 8,000 unfortunate men in fevers" at Middelburg.
 The evacuation of the army, and especially the sick, continued into October in which month 4,536 men were removed.